Prince Basundhara of Nepal

 Prince Basundhara Bir Bikram Shah of Nepal, GCMG (25 November 1921 – 31 August 1977) was a son of King Tribhuvan of Nepal.

 Life

 Prince Basundhara was a son of King Tribhuvan and his second wife Queen Ishwari.
-The prince was educated under private tutors.
+His name, Basundhara, means "wealth, prosperity and abundance".

-Flamboyant and handsome, Prince Basundhara was, in his day, one of the most popular members of the Nepalese royal family.
-The prince was greatly interested in sports.
+He was one of the most popular members of the Nepalese royal family.
+The prince was educated under private tutors and was greatly interested in sports.
 From 1962 to 1975, he was the president of Nepal Olympic Committee; he also served as the president of Royal Nepal Golf Club, and, from 1961 to 1975, was the chairman of National Sports Council.

 He married Princess Helen Shah on 17 June 1945 in Kathmandu, and they had three daughters: